Shimizu-Technology/dentist-appointment-frontend/README.md

    - Manage appointments on behalf of your dependents.

 3. **Insurance**
-   - Users can view/update their insurance info (provider, policy number, plan type).
+   - Users can view/update their insurance info (provider name, policy number, plan type).

 4. **Admin Dashboard**
    - Available only to users with `role === 'admin'`.